-There is also a water chamber that holds 1.7oz (50ml), that you fill to the line with hot water, placing the basket in between the water chamber and lid, which is locked by twisting it shut.
+There is also a water chamber that holds 1.7oz (50ml), which you fill to the line with hot water, placing the basket in between the water chamber and lid, which is locked by twisting it shut.

 Handpresso Wild Hybrid has just 3 parts

-You add pressure to the chamber by pumping it up several times, until the pressure gauge indicates you are in the correct range.
+You add pressure to the chamber by pumping it up several times until the pressure gauge indicates you are in the correct range.
 The pressure is maintained until you are ready to release it with a switch, which pushes the water through the coffee and into the cup.

 NOTE: The unit does support E.S.E. pods, but that was not tested as part of this review.